This article introduces different kinds of commissions. It suggests things to consider when taking one on.

 What is a commission?

-A ‘commission’ can cover a range of opportunities or services, including:
+A ‘commission’ can cover different opportunities, including:

 - Producing a community project

-- Producing an event or activity
+- Organising an event or activity

 - Producing an exhibition of new work